Tomaz14/Stable-Match-Works/README.txt

     is the file stable_matching_worker that generates the stable mathching contained in the directory people_match

-***TO TEST THE PROJECT IS ENOUGH COMPILE THE FILE STABLE_MATHCING_WORKER THAT WILL MANAGE THE DATASET*** TIME TO MATCH ALL THE PEOPLE IS ABOUT 2 hours and 40 minutes
+***TO TEST THE PROJECT IS ENOUGH COMPILE THE FILE STABLE_MATHCING_WORKER THAT WILL MANAGE THE DATASET*** TIME TO MATCH ALL THE PEOPLE IS ABOUT 2 hours and 40 minutes, but the output is visible in the directory people_match